-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school about it. t the school about it.
 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

-Date.

 Official use

 Date acknowledgement sent:

-December

 By who:

 Complaint referred to:

 Date: